 .png)

-Why is the equity multiplier so important in the SaaS industry?
+Why does the equity multiplier matter to SaaS companies?

 - Financial health check: A high multiplier in a SaaS company can suggest aggressive growth funded by debt.
 While this can fuel rapid expansion, it also increases financial risk.
 Interest payments can become burdensome during economic downturns, impacting profitability.